Khamerernebty II: Burial

+The inscriptions of the title of Khamerernebty II were also made to imitate the inscriptions of Khamerernebty I and vice versa.

-It is possible that she was buried in either Pyramid G3a or G3b (auxiliary pyramids to the Pyramid of Menkaura) instead.
+It is possible that she was buried in either Pyramid G3a or G3b (auxiliary pyramids to the Pyramid of Menkaure) instead.

 A later addition was made to the tomb for the burial of the King's Son Sekhemre.
 It has been suggested that he was either a son or grandson of Khamerernebty II.
 It is also possible however that his burial dates to a later period and is intrusive.